octokatt/rumsford/jericho.md

 * Award-Winning Humanist for AI Rights (?)
 * Blitzkrieg: Invade Your Brain (brand-name stimulant)
 * F.L.A.G.
 (Find.
 Land.
 Assimilate.
 Generate.)
+* New Aspect: Provoke at +1 with an audience

 ### Levels of Dead: